-The DL3000 lock keypad contains 12 buttons, numbers 1 through 9 plus zero, a star button ([]]) and a special "AL" button called DL-Windows.
+The DL3000 lock keypad contains 12 buttons, numbers 1 through 9 plus zero, a star button ( ) and a special "AL" button ( ).
+You can either use these 12 buttons to program your lock--or--you can program your lock using a computer program called DL-Windows.
 DL-Windows is not needed--but it makes programming faster and easier.
 This guide will show you how to program your lock manually (using only the keypad), without DL-Windows.
-(For more information about DL-Windows, see User Guide OI237).
+(For more information about DL-Windows, see User Guide Ol237).